 Premenstrual Syndrome (Premenstrual Tension):

-The premenstrual syndrome (PMS) is a recurrent, variable cluster of troublesome physical and emotional symptoms that develop during the 7–14 days before the onset of menses and subside when menstruation occurs.
-Premenstrual Syndrome may affect at any age of reproductive life, It can influence physical and emotional symptoms due to female reproductive disorder.
+The premenstrual syndrome is a recurrent, variable cluster of troublesome physical and emotional symptoms that develop during the 7–14 days before the onset of menses and subside when menstruation occurs.
 The syndrome intermittently affects about 40% of all premenopausal women, primarily those 25–40 years of age.
 In about 10–15% of affected women, the syndrome may be severe.
 Although not every woman experiences all the symptoms or signs at one time, many describe bloating, breast pain, ankle swelling, a sense of increased weight, skin disorders, irritability, aggressiveness, depression, inability to concentrate, libido change, lethargy, and food cravings.
 The cause of premenstrual syndrome is still uncertain but attributed to female hormonal fluctuations.
 Psychosocial factors also may play a role.

 Primary dysmenorrhea is menstrual pain associated with menstrual cycles in the absence of disease findings.
 The pain usually begins within 1–2 years after the menarche and may become more severe with time.
 The frequency of cases increases up to age 20 and then decreases with age and markedly with parity.
 Fifty to 75 percent of women are affected at some time and 5–6% have incapacitating pain.

-Secondary dysmenorrhea is menstrual pain that is caused by female reproductive disorders for which an organic cause exists.
+Secondary dysmenorrhea is menstrual pain for which an organic cause exists.
 It usually begins well after menarche, sometimes even as late as the third or fourth decade of life.

 Inflammation and infection of the vagina are common gynecologic problems, resulting from a variety of pathogens, allergic reactions to vaginal contraceptives or other products, or the friction of coitus.
 The normal vaginal pH is 4.5 or less, and Lactobacillus is the predominant organism.
 At the time of the midcycle estrogen surge, clear, elastic, mucoid secretions from the cervical os are often profuse.
 In the luteal phase and during pregnancy, vaginal secretions are thicker, white, and sometimes adherent to the vaginal walls.
 These normal secretions can be confused with vaginitis by concerned women.

-Endometriosis is an aberrant growth of endometrium outside the uterus (It's a Female Reproductive Disorder), particularly in the dependent parts of the pelvis and in the ovaries and is the most common cause of secondary dysmenorrhea (see illustration).
+Endometriosis is an aberrant growth of endometrium outside the uterus, particularly in the dependent parts of the pelvis and in the ovaries and is the most common cause of secondary dysmenorrhea (see illustration).
 While retrograde menstruation is the most widely accepted cause, its pathogenesis and natural course are not fully understood.
 The overall prevalence in the United States is 6–10% and is fourfold to fivefold greater among infertile women.

 Women with endometriosis will complain of pelvic pain, which may be associated with infertility, dyspareunia, or rectal pain with bleeding.
 Initially, pain tends to start 2–7 days before the onset of menses and becomes increasingly severe until flow slackens.
 With increasing duration of disease, pain may become continuous.